About Rethink Runoff

-Formed in April 2017, Rethink Runoff is an ongoing campaign managed by the Chittenden County Regional Planning Commission (CCRPC).
-The Rethink Runoff program assists several municipalities and entities in complying with federally required stormwater permits.
+The Rethink Runoff program, managed by the Chittenden County Regional Planning Commission (CCRPC), assists several municipalities and entities in complying with federally required stormwater permits.

 Seeing the benefits of collaboration, in 2011 these municipalities and entities formed a similar effort, the CCST, to meet the Public Involvement & Participation requirements of their EPA permit.
 Each year, the Stream Team has worked in various communities helping citizens to conduct hands-on activities such as stream cleanups and constructing rain gardens.
 The CCST has engaged in face-to-face communications with people as well to solicit their involvement.